Class of 2018 college applications submitted

 PSAT testing for diagnostic purposes and to prepare students for college admission testing.

-Students are encouraged to use summer vacation as an opportunity for growth, particularly as they become older.
-Consider options such as summer school, volunteering, summer camps or enrichment programs, working, mission trips, travel, or “shadow” a professional in a career area of interest.
+Encouragement to pursue summer growth opportunities such as summer school, volunteering, camps or enrichment programs, working, mission trips, travel, and “shadowing” a professional in a career area of interest.

 Focus for Grade 11

 Continuation of the areas above, with a greater emphasis on the student’s particular areas of college and career interest.

 Taking the SAT and/or ACT during the spring semester.